thibjrd/thibjrd.github.io/README.md

 ## Teaching

 ### Student
-* Grégoire Ren.
+* Ren Grégoire.
 "Symmetric invariants of the centraliser of a nilpotent element" (2026).
 [Abstract](https://thibjrd.github.io/doc/supervision/gregoire_proposal.pdf) in French.

 ### Supervision of exercise sessions